 Tearing down barriers, Wanderer presents a music line-up that transcends genre and demographic – and a truly diverse arts program that brings together theatre and comedy, circus and cultural workshops.

-Set in the emerald hinterland of Merimbula’s and Pambula’s fabled beaches, Wanderer is a festival for everyone and comprising three unique spaces: Wanderer, The Lost Lands and the Main Stage.
+Set in gorgeous tree-lined fields and only a short walk to Pambula Beach, Wanderer is a festival for everyone and comprising three unique spaces: Wanderer, The Lost Lands and the Main Stage.
 Wanderer’s different stages, spaces and campgrounds are dedicated and created purposefully for the young, old and everyone in between.

 Reconnect.
 Explore.
 Discover.
 Be a Wanderer.

 Wanderer Festival acknowledges the people of the Yuin and Monaro nations, for whom music and art making have held a central importance for thousands of generations.
-We particularly acknowledge the Djiringanj people of the Yuin Nation as the Traditional Owners of the lands and waters on which this festival takes place.
+We particularly acknowledge the Thaua people of the Yuin nation as the traditional owners of the land and waters on which this festival takes place.
 We pay our respects to elders past, present and emerging.